jdofat/JadeDofatFinalProject/README.md

 --------------------------------------------
 ## REFERENCES:
+I mostly used info from these sites plus reddit and other forums for troubleshooting and debugging errors I was getting

-1. Django Basics & Structure
+# 1. Django Basics & Structure

 Django official documentation – project structure, apps, templates: https://docs.djangoproject.com/en/4.2/